portworx/px-dev/install_with_mesosphere.md

 ### Step 3: Add Mesos 'constraints'
 For each Mesos Agent node that is participating in the PX cluster, specify MESOS_ATTRIBUTES that allow for affinity of tasks to nodes that are part of the PX cluster

-- Add "MESOS_ATTRIBUTES=rack:px" to the file /var/lib/dcos/mesos-slave-common
+- Add "MESOS_ATTRIBUTES=fabric:px" to the file /var/lib/dcos/mesos-slave-common
 - Restart the slave service
   - rm -f /var/lib/mesos/slave/meta/slaves/latest
   - systemctl restart dcos-mesos-slave.service